FIFTH SATURDAY CONTRADANCE

 310 North "K" Street, Tacoma

 From OlympiaTake Interstate 5 to Tacoma, exit 132 (Route 16-Gig Harbor exit).
 Follow Route 16 and take the Union Avenue exit and make a right turn.
 Follow Union to 6th Street and make a right.
-Follow 6th about a mile to a multi-way intersection; there take a soft left into Division Ave (keeping "It's Greek to Me" on your right side.)
+Follow 6th about a mile to a multi-way intersection; there take a soft left into Division Ave.
 Follow Division to North "K" Street, where you take a left.
 Wells Hall is the second building on the left.
+Or you can take a few extra minutes and come all the way north on I5 to the I-705 exit (Tacoma City Center).
+Then follow the directions onto Schuster Parkway, etc. as given above.

 From West of the Narrows BridgeTake WA 16 east across the Narrows, and take exit 1B for Union Ave.
 Keep left at the fork; follow signs for University of Puget Sound.
 Turn left onto S Union Ave (at which point you'll be northbound.)
 Go about 1.5 mile and turn right into 6th Avenue.
-Follow 6th about a mile to a multi-way intersection; there take a soft left into Division Ave (keeping "It's Greek to Me" on your right side.)
+Follow 6th about a mile to a multi-way intersection; there take a soft left into Division Ave.
 Follow Division to North "K" Street, where you take a left.
 Wells Hall is the second building on the left.
 For more information please contact:

 Phil Katz - philkatz@ZZZhalcyon.com - 206 722 8228.

-(You know what to do with the Z's)
+(you know what to do with the ZZZ)